-For the purposes of this section, we define Community as the greater human community within Swaziland.
+For the purposes of this section, we define Community as the greater human community within Eswatini.
 This goes beyond rural communities, to the national duty of providing natural areas for conservation, nature education and recreation for all Swazis.
 Between the three parks we manage, we ensure that we cater for people in all economic brackets.

 Beginning with Mlilwane, Big Game Parks has set the scene in many aspects, pioneering conservation, eco-tourism and nature-based events.
 This in itself is a service to the greater Swazi community as motivation and trend setting.